joacand/farkle-game-web/README.md

 - Next.js

 ## To do
-- Add audio (rolling of the dice, etc.)
 - Add dice animation when rolling
-- Add auto-skip if no possible moves exist
 - Fix layout for mobile and small screens
 - Add multiplayer (see below section)